jacksonbenete/email_terminal/README.md

 The basic configuration is what you need to change for customize your terminal.
 You can change the terminal year date, the server name, a customized icon, the terminal identification (this is what is written just before of the mouse cursor), as well as the default user name (normally will be "user", but can be whatever you want) and if you want a random number to be displayed right in front of the default username.
 Note however that once you login to the server the username will change.

 You will want to customize the terminal depending of the game setting you're playing.
 You just have to edit the `conf.json` file.
+Both `conf.json` and `database.db` customization files are in the config folder.

 ```json
 {